 Neil reckons some of his earliest memories are of camping – in the front yard if the folks didn’t co-operate with a trip away in Dad’s well-loved 4X4.
 Neil was so keen, he’d even give up his time with his mates to impress Dad or make him feel guilty by giving the good old family fourby a scrub down and spit polish.

 Now as the years rolled by, Neil’s finally laid the Malvern Star Chopper to rest and got his own off-road adventurer.
 He reckons that no longer than a month goes by without the urge to pack up the FJ for a fun day trip or a longer camp-out with his wife and young son Tyler whose first camping experience was at the tender age of one.

-Neil’s pretty honest, he’ll tell you the standard FJ is a great vehicle that provides a magnificent base on which to build a great off-road tourer… but it’s not perfect.
-Hence there’s a decent list of tweaks Neil’s done to enhance his off-road activities.
-And there are a few things that Neil reckons Mr Toyota has been stingy on: How about a telescopically adjustable steering wheel, or maybe the convenience of some electrically operated folding mirrors for those sudden tight spots.
-Heck, while we’re at it, where’s my electric adjustable driver’s seat?
+Neil’s pretty honest; he’ll tell you the standard FJ is a great vehicle that provides a magnificent base on which to build a great off-road tourer… but it’s not perfect.
+Hence there’s a decent list of tweaks Neil’s done to enhance his off-road activities in his Custom FJ Cruiser.
+And there are a few things that Neil reckons Mr Toyota has been stingy on: how about a telescopically adjustable steering wheel, or maybe the convenience of some electrically operated folding mirrors for those sudden tight spots.
+Heck, while we’re at it, where’s my electrically adjustable driver’s seat?

 Neil reckons the 4.0L petrol V6 with variable valve timing does a good job when it comes to moving the FJ briskly, especially since he’s added the TJM snorkel to pull cool clean air from above the dust trails on the dry tracks and a Pacemaker King Brown Cat-Back exhaust to let the big V6 breathe more freely.